 Policy 2.114 details the sabbatical proposal submission, review, and approval timeline.
 Proposals are due October 1 of each year (or the next working day when October 1 falls on a weekend).

-Email one (1) document in .pdf format as an attachment to the Faculty Development Committee Chair by October 1.
+Email one (1) document in .pdf format as an attachment to the Faculty Affairs Committee Chair by October 1.
 Copy the Provost’s (email@example.com) and Dean’s (firstname.lastname@example.org or email@example.com) offices and your Division Chair.
 You will receive an email acknowledgement within one week of the proposal deadline.
-If you do not receive an email, contact the Faculty Development Committee Chair.
+If you do not receive an email, contact the Faculty Affairs Committee Chair.

 - Cover Letter (1 page maximum)

 - Description of Proposed Sabbatical (6 pages or 2500 words maximum, whichever is more)

 Email a .pdf copy of your letter of recommendation to the Faculty Affairs Committee Chair with a copy to the Provost’s (firstname.lastname@example.org) and Dean’s (email@example.com or firstname.lastname@example.org) offices.
 Please label your letter: LastName_SabbaticalTimeFrame_Chair_Recommendation [e.g., Smith_Fall2015_Chair_Recommendation]

 A. Cover Letter (1 page)

 In this document please clearly specify the following information: